 Both the family and law enforcement agree that Earl was having a medical emergency when police and medics were called to his home.

-A statement from the family's lawyers says that Earl had a medical condition that made him prone to seizures.
+A statement from the family's lawyers says that Earl had epilepsy, which made him prone to seizures.
 They said he had a severe one around 8:30 p.m. on Sept.
-10.
+8.

 They said that when police and EMTs arrived, Earl was confused and disoriented, a common condition after seizures called "postictal seizure state."